-- Education and Training Undergraduate, graduate and postdoctoral training-provide institution, major/area, degree and year. - Research and Professional Experience Beginning with the current position, in chronological order, list any professional/academic positions with a brief description. - Publications Provide a list of up to 10 publications most closely related to the proposed project.
-For each publication, identify the names of all authors (in the same sequence in which they appear in the publication), the article title, book or journal title, volume number, page numbers, and year of publication.
-Though not used for application evaluation purposes, provide a website address if available electronically. - Patents, copyrights, and software systems developed may be provided in addition to or substituted for publications - Synergistic Activities List no more than five (5) professional and scholarly activities related to the effort proposed.
+- Education and Training: Undergraduate, graduate and postdoctoral training, provide institution, major/area, degree and year. - Research and Professional Experience: Beginning with the current position list, in chronological order, professional/academic positions with a brief description. - Publications: Provide a list of up to 10 publications most closely related to the proposed project.
+For each publication, identify the names of all authors (in the same sequence in which they appear in the publication), the article title, book or journal title, volume number, page numbers, year of publication, and website address if available electronically.
+Patents, copyrights and software systems developed may be provided in addition to or substituted for publications.
+An abbreviated style such as the Physical Review Letters (PRL) convention for citations (list only the first author) may be used for publications with more than 10 authors. - Synergistic Activities: List no more than 5 professional and scholarly activities related to the effort proposed.
+Education and Training Undergraduate, graduate and postdoctoral training-provide institution, major/area, degree and year.